HumanCellAtlas/metadata-schema/docs/evolution.md

 ## Governance of schema updates

 The metadata team will review the update process on a yearly basis and ensure it is meeting the needs of the group.
 If the process becomes problematic, changes will be made to ensure metadata updates are not a blocker for the consortium as a whole.
-The metadata team will provide written updates on the following matters at the start of each quarter:
+The metadata team will provide updates on the following matters at regular DCP-wide meetings:

 - Changes to the metadata standard and specification
   - Updates to existing schemas